 Israeli companies that have offered securities to the public in or outside of Israel are required to appoint two (2) Independent (external) Directors under the provisions of the Israeli Companies Law.
 Each committee of a company's board of directors authorized to exercise the powers of the board of directors is required to include at least one Independent Director, and pursuant to the Israeli Companies Law, the board of directors of a public company is required to appoint an audit committee and a compensation committee which must be comprised of at least three (3) directors, including all of the Independent (external) Directors.
-For the tasks of the audit committee and the compensation committee, please refer to Section 3.3 below.
-As a general rule, Independent (external) Directors shall be Israeli residents, however, in a company whose shares are traded abroad (such as SHL), Independent (external) Directors who are foreign residents.
+For the tasks of the audit committee and the compensation committee, respectively, and further requirements regarding the composition of the audit committee and the compensation committee, please refer to Section 3.3 below.
+As a general rule, Independent (external) Directors shall be Israeli residents, however, in a company whose shares are traded abroad (such as SHL), Independent (external) Directors may also be foreign residents.
+In the year under review, there were no Independent Directors who are foreign residents.